 - Mattresses from both companies are 10” thick.

-- All options are constructed to ensure you sleep cool.
+- All options are constructed to ensure people will sleep cool throughout the night.

 - Tomorrow Sleep has a more complex construction.